Version: 0.14

 Thinking translates logos (λόγος).
 Human life is saturated with language and the Thinking that lies behind language.
 These phenomena, two sides of the same coin, are the core meanings of the multifaceted Greek word logos.
 Thinking in the widest sense is the distinctive mode of Awareness for human beings; specific applications and developments of Thinking include Inquiry, Deliberation, Understanding, Insight, Wisdom, and Sagacity.
 [Traditionally rendered as Reason.]

 Thriving translates aretē (ἀρετή).
 Thriving has biological roots in Life and Social roots in the human Way of Life.
-Building on the Homeric verb ἀρετάω (to prosper, to fare well), I turn the infinitive of the English verb "to thrive" into a noun, so that we can speak of, say, generosity as a Thriving of Character.
-Every Thriving is a Trait that finds the Balance-Point between falling short or going too far in a specific domain of life: courage between cowardice and rashness, generosity between stinginess and profligacy, and so on.
+Building on the Homeric verb ἀρετάω (to prosper, to fare well), I turn the infinitive of the English verb "to thrive" into a noun, so that we can speak of, say, courage as a Thriving of Character.
+Every Thriving is a Trait that finds a Middle Way between two forms of Failing, either falling short or going too far in a specific domain of life; as an example, courage is a Middle Way between cowardice and rashness.
 [Traditionally rendered as Virtue.]

 Understanding translates epistēmē (ἐπιστήμη).
-To know something in the deepest sense is to understand how to spell out why it is the way it is.
-This is a tall order, for a thing's Identity includes its Nature, its Capacities, its Way of Being (and for living things its Way of Life), and the multifarious factors responsible for these phenomena.
+To know something in the deepest sense is to understand how to Spell Out why it is the way it is.
+This is a tall order, for a thing's Identity includes its Nature, its Abilities, its Way of Being (and for living things its Way of Life), and the multifarious factors responsible for these phenomena.
 Once acquired, this kind of Understanding becomes firmly rooted in your mind as a Trait of grasping Truth and thus establishes a foundation for Wisdom and Sagacity.
 [Traditionally rendered as Knowledge.]

 Upbringing translates ethismos (ἐθισμός).
 Upbringing is the process of learning, as a child and adolescent, the social customs that provide a foundation for fully developing the Traits of Character and Thinking as an adult.
 [Traditionally rendered as Habituation.]